 But what evidence is there that Oracle Cloud Infrastructure (OCI) is winning hearts and minds over Amazon AWS, or Microsoft Azure for that matter?
 Oracle reports strong uptake of its cloud applications, whether CRM, HCM, or ERP.
 It also reports success in moving Oracle database license holders to its cloud database services.
 Still, Oracle lags far behind Amazon, which just reported first quarter cloud revenue of nearly $5.5 billion and 49% growth.
 Although Microsoft does not split out its Azure revenue, it reported a 93% growth in that unit in the most recent quarter.

-The absence of multitenant ISVs on OCI is not because of a lack of capabilities.
+The relative lack of multitenant ISVs on OCI is not because of a lack of capabilities.
 Oracle’s flagship database, since v12c was released in 2013, has built-in multitenancy in the form of database containers, which allow multiple tenants to share a single Oracle database, with individual containers assigned to each tenant.
 This approach puts the multitenancy into the infrastructure layer, allowing developers to focus their efforts on application development, not on the mechanics of multitenancy.

 A Big Win for Oracle

-Oracle’s lack of commercial SaaS providers building on OCI is about to change.
+Oracle’s relative lack of commercial SaaS providers building on OCI is about to change.
 At the same time that Ellison claimed Amazon’s lead was over, Oracle made a strategic acquisition of one of the largest SaaS providers, NetSuite.
 Beginning in the late 1990s, NetSuite built an entire cloud ERP system from scratch as a full multitenant system, that is, with multiple customers running on a single instance of the application.
 Back then, there was no Amazon AWS, Microsoft Azure, or Oracle OCI to build upon, so NetSuite had no choice.

 But now, at NetSuite’s customer conference last month, NetSuite has announced its plans to migrate its application suite to OCI.